cmu-phil/py-tetrad/pytetrad/R/INSTALLATION.md

 #### (4) On a Mac (or maybe Linux too?)
 Set JAVA_HOME to your Java installation path in the file "~/.Renviron".

-_Apparently on Windows, once you install Java in step (1), this step is unnecessary!
-Lucky you!_
+On Windows, once you install Java in step (1), this step is unnecessary!
+Lucky you!

 On Mac, in a text editor, check to see if you have a file called `.Renviron` in your home directory, `~`; if not, create one.
 In this file, type this line, for example--use the path to the Java JDK on your machine that you found in step (3):
 ```